patojoke/gettt/Map-Vetoes.md

 If your match config enabled the veto (not setting ``skip_veto`` to 1 or true), then the plugin will give veto menus to a player on each team.
 The player it gives it to will generally be the first player listed in the ``players`` section in the match config.
 All veto information given here assumed a 7-map pool.
 Other map-pool sides may not work as described here.
 It also assumes ``side_type`` is "standard" when describing side choices.

-Note: team1 always gets the first veto.
+Note: team1 (currently) always gets the first veto.

 #### BO1 Veto
 Each team alternatives vetoing, vetoing 3 maps each.
 The 7th map left will be played.
 A knife round will be used to decide what the starting sides are.